-The Coolabah Investment Funds (the Scheme) were registered as a Managed Investment Scheme in accordance with the Financial Markets Conduct Act 2013 on 22 November 2021.
-The funds included within these financial statements are the Coolabah Floating-Rate High Yield PIE Fund and Coolabah Active Composite Bond PIE Fund (together, the "Funds").
+The Coolabah Investment Funds (the Scheme) were registered as a Managed Investment Scheme in accordance with the Financial Markets Conduct Act 2013 ("FMCA") on 22 November 2021.
+The funds included within these Financial Statements are the Coolabah Floating-Rate High Yield PIE Fund and Coolabah Active Composite Bond PIE Fund (together, the "Funds").
 Financial statements for other funds within this Scheme have been prepared separately.

 The Funds were established on 16 August 2023 in Wellington, New Zealand under a Master Trust Deed dated 1 December 2016 and Scheme Establishment Deed supplemental to the Trust Deed dated 25 August 2021.
 The Funds are open-ended investment funds and commenced operation on 6 December 2023.
-The financial statements are for the period 6 December 2023 to 31 March 2024 and have been prepared in accordance with the Trust Deed.
-Since this is the first period of operations there are no comparatives.
+The Financial Statements are for the year ended 31 March 2025 and have been prepared in accordance with the Trust Deed.
+The comparatives are for the period from 6 December 2023 to 31 March 2024.